GSNWGL Guidelines for In-Person Troop and Service Area Activities (meetings, cookie activities, programs, etc.)

 - Outdoor activities are better than indoor activities.

-- When you are indoors, meet in spaces that have a larger capacity than your group size- a good rule of thumb is that the building capacity should be twice the size of your group size.
+- When you are indoors, meet in spaces that have a larger capacity than your group size.
 Another option, if you have a bigger group, is that you could meet in smaller groups or patrols.

-- According to the CDC, face coverings are recommended for all indoor activities, regardless of vaccination status.
-Use masks that cover nose and mouth.
+- According to the CDC, face coverings are recommended for all indoor activities, regardless of vaccination status, in communities with a High COVID-19 Community Level.
+Use masks that cover the nose and mouth.
 A CDC reminder is to make sure you can breathe through your mask.
 If you need masks, call Customer Care at 888.747.6945 to request masks.

-- Meals and snacks are now allowed.
-Having the girls bring their own food or providing individually wrapped items are still the safest options.
+- Minimize meals and snacks if masks are necessary.
+Having Girl Scouts bring their own food or providing individually wrapped items are still the safest options.

 - Wash your hands frequently.
 Use soap and water for 20 seconds or use alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available.